 What are the basic tax issues involved in private equity transactions?
+Give details regarding the tax status of a target, deductibility of interest based on the form of financing and tax issues related to executive compensation.
 Can share acquisitions be classified as asset acquisitions for tax purposes?

 Many US private equity funds are structured as limited partnerships or limited liability companies, which are generally treated as pass-through entities for tax purposes.
-Private equity transactions are frequently structured in such a manner to avoid or minimise the effect of 'double taxation' that results from investing directly into entities which are treated as corporations for tax purposes.
-However, such 'flow-through' structures could create US tax issues for tax-exempt and non-US limited partners of the private equity funds.
+Private equity transactions are frequently structured in such a manner to avoid or minimise the effect of 'double taxation' that results from investing directly into entities that are treated as corporations for tax purposes.
+However, such 'flow-through' structures could create US tax issues for tax-exempt and non-US limited partners of private equity funds.
 Generally, the substantial amount of debt involved in LBO transactions affords a target company significant interest expense deductions that offset taxable income.
 Careful attention must be paid to the terms of the acquisition debt to ensure that the interest is deductible under applicable US tax rules.